dan-leo/masters/thesis/v8/3_design.md

 ![`AT+COPS=0` network registration on MTN-ZTE network with lengthy inactivity timer setting of 270s. \label{fig:lengthy_inactive}](C:\GIT\masters\thesis\images\activetime.jpg){width=50%}

-This snippet registers the UE device on the network and as a workaround to shorten a long C-DRX inactivity timer of 10, 20 seconds or more (even up to ~265 seconds) it sends a UDP packet with a flag which tells the eNodeB that it would like to release the connection immediately, hence Release Assistance.
+This snippet registers the UE device on the network and as a workaround to shorten a long C-DRX inactivity timer of 10, 20 seconds or more (even up to ~265 seconds) it sends a UDP packet with a flag which tells the eNodeB that it would like to release the connection immediately, hence Release Assistance as mentioned in \S\ref{release_a}.

 ```python
 ...